-The over consumption of alcohol takes a toll on your body, as well as your physical state.
-Bulimia is equally harmful producing largely negative effects, both physically and emotionally.
-Combining the two makes for a deadly cocktail of addiction.
+The over consumption of alcohol takes a toll on your body, as well as your psychological state.
+Bulimia nervosa is equally harmful, producing both physical and emotional effects.
+When these two conditions exist together, the harmful effects multiply and can even be deadly.

-Individuals who consume large amounts of alcohol may experience life threatening symptoms, some of which include, but are not limited to:
+Individuals who consume large amounts of alcohol may experience dangerous symptoms, some of which include, but are not limited to: